lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 "The third is high up, among all the clocks,"

 "And the fourth down below, beneath all the docks."
+  - "the pink boxes do not contain any prizes"

 "The fifth key is held by a king on his throne."